-- Each school can enter a maximum of 2 students per age group per language.
+- Each school can enter a maximum of two students per age group per language.

 - The entrants give permission for the Emirates Literature Foundation, Emirates Airline Festival of Literature and Emirates NBD to publicise photographic images of the participating students in all stages of the competition in related publicity material and activities.
 Schools should be aware that they might need to obtain parental consent for this.